How to Choose an Accountant

 - Excellent mathematical skills for cash flows and day to day transactions

 - Strong organizational skills to keep records and statements orderly

 - Exceptional analytical skills to find patterns in data in reporting cycles

 - Adept technological skills to work in new cloud accounting software, like Caseware Working Papers

 Let’s say you’ve found a few accountants who checks off all the qualification boxes on your list, it’s time to interview them to see if they’ll be a great fit.

 Regardless of if you need an accountant with basic or advanced accounting qualifications, it will always be important for this person to fit within the workplace culture your firm has developed.
 For example: while interviewing an accountant, you can see how well they communicate by the language and tone they use.
 You can see how they react when asked difficult questions, or how they try to go about solving a problem.
 Based on what you know about your current team, will this new accountant fit in and create positive synergy?

 If you want to move forward with a candidate, it’s necessary to discuss salary.
 Will you pay the accountant’s salary per hour, or come to an agreed upon annual salary?
 Will they be happy with their benefits while successfully completing all the necessary duties of an accountant?
 It’s crucial to start any relationship with as much transparency and honesty to ensure all parties involved are an overall great fit for each other.

 If you’re an accountant looking for a change in industry, come join our team!
-CaseWare offers a ton of opportunities in accounting software development.
-Click here to explore.
+Caseware offers a ton of opportunities in accounting software development.
+Explore more about career opportunities at Caseware.